SquareGPS/navixy-api/docs/backend-api/websocket/subscription.md

 ### The "state" event subscription

-After subscribe on the "state", server will send the current states of all non-blocked trackers to which the subscription made.
+After subscribe on the "state", server will send the current states of all non-blocked trackers to which the subscription made in a separate packets.
+Receiver must be able to read information from these packets separately.
 When changing the state of any tracker to which a subscription made, the server will send a new state in the [event message](./events.md#state-event).

 ### The "state_batch" event subscription

-After subscribe on the "state", server will send the current states of all non-blocked trackers to which the subscription made.
+After subscribe on the "state", server will send the current states of all non-blocked trackers to which the subscription made in one packet.
+Receiver must be able to parse data from different devices in this packet.
 After each period equal to `rate_limit`, the server will send a list of changed tracker states in the [event message](./events.md#state-event).